 I thought I knew a lot about the SAT.
-I took it.
-My three kids took it, over and over.
+After all, I took it and so did my three kids, over and over.

-4. The SAT Math test questions use simple, straightforward language and will look like the content your teen sees in his high school classes.
+- The SAT Math test questions use simple, straightforward language and will look like the content your teen sees in his high school classes.
 There are no tricky questions or unclear wording.
 The math section consists of two parts with a break to catch your breath in between.
-Overall, there is 38% more time per question on the SAT than on the ACT, a big help for kids who don’t like to do math under extreme time pressure.

-The SAT has undergone some important changes that make the exam an even better choice for our kids when selecting a college entrance exam.
+The SAT has undergone some important changes that make the exam a great choice for our kids when selecting a college entrance exam.
 All the changes are designed to allow students to showcase their very best work.
 If your student has received their PSAT/NMSQT scores it’s important to know that there are over $160 million in scholarships connected to that exam.
-For more information sign up here and learn more about registering and preparing for the SAT and exploring options for college.